Qarik-Group/runbooks/cf.md

   7. The Autoscaler Database if you have autoscaler enabled with CF deployment
   8. The Blobstore

+The first seven are required and the eighth is highly recommended.

+The size of the blobstore can be quite large based on your environment load.
+It is recommended to use rapid backup and restore tool when the blobstore is huge.
+If shield is used, skipping compression and disabling logging will speed up the backup process.

-The first seven are required.
-The third is highly recommended, but can be omitted from a backup strategy if space is at a premium.
-If you do skip the blobstore, your users will have to re-push all of their applications in the event of data-loss.
+If you could not backup blobstore due to size and speed, your users will have to re-push all of their applications in the event of data-loss.

 ## Scale Components of Cloud Foundry